hksix/DigitalCrafts---Projects-HTML-CSS/README.md

 Give an example
 ```

-### And coding style tests
+### Coding style tests

-Explain what these tests test and why
+The focus shifted towards creating responsive web applications.

 ```
-Give an example
+For e.g Animal Crafts was redone using breakpoints to create a responsive web applicaiton
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With